Grant Notley: Personal life

 Notley's daughter, Rachel Notley, served as MLA (NDP) for the provincial riding of Edmonton Strathcona, from the 2008 provincial election to 2024.
 She became leader of the party on October 18, 2014, as her father had before her, and she served as premier of Alberta, from May 24, 2015, to April 30, 2019.
 She stepped down as Leader of NDP in January 2024.

 One of his two sons, Stephen Notley, writes the popular newspaper and web comic strip Bob the Angry Flower.
 His other son is Paul Notley.

 Legacy

-In 2010 the Peace River farm district Dunvegan-Central Peace-Notley was renamed Central Peace-Notley.
+In 2010, the Peace River farm district Dunvegan-Central Peace provincial riding was renamed Dunvegan-Central Peace-Notley.
 Notley had represented the area as MLA from 1971 to his death in 1984.

 A statue was erected in his honour in Edmonton's Grant Notley Park near Lemarchand Mansion, 100th Avenue and 116 Street.

 Socialism and Democracy: Essays in Honour of Grant Notley was published after his death.

 The biography Grant Notley The Social Conscience of Alberta by Howard A. Leeson was published by UofA Press in 1992, reprinted 2015.